 08 of 12

-The bedroom features of mix of tactile elements.
+The bedroom features of a mix of tactile elements.
 Everything has a texture to it.
 Something that's a key component of Kamarul's aesthetic.
 Among the cozy knitted blankets and rag rug cushions, rough wood is a key backdrop in the bedroom with a handmade headboard.
-To complete the bedroom vignette, gold and black wallpaper has been brought in.
+To complete the bedroom vignette, gold and black wallpaper have been brought in.
 The final note—a painting that is reflective of the sea reflects the pieces on the living room gallery wall.Continue to 9 of 12 below.

 09 of 12